 NLP applications and use cases

-There are many different use cases for Natural Language Processing.
+There are many different Natural Language Processing use cases.
 Some of the most popular NLP applications include:

 - Automated customer service: NLP can be used to build chatbots that can handle customer queries without human intervention.
 This can improve efficiency and reduce costs for businesses.